All blog articles

 📍 Physical Queue Management Systems

-You walk into an office, receive a ticket and wait to hear your number being called.
+Customers, clients or patients walk into an office, receive a ticket and wait to hear their number being called.
 This is what a physical QMS is all about.
 Any form of managing queues within a physical location falls within this scope:

 • Ticketing systems